Faster Product Development. A Roadmap to Your Next Successful Product.

 Marketing Strategy Development

 Developers and managers explore and define the key points of differentiation for the new product.
-This step in the new product development process, if done improperly, can increase time to market or cause the product to misunderstand the needs of the market.
-Because this step is often before really ramping up the team, the initial marketing strategy is defined.
+This step in development, if done improperly, can increase time to market or cause the product to misunderstand the needs of the market.
+Because this step is often before really ramping up the team, the alignment with the product development strategy is also very important.
 Although it is early, often metrics such as ARR (Annual Recurring Revenue) or Acquisition Costs are estimated.
+Clearly a product roadmap can be instrumental in guiding (or developed with) the marketing strategy.

 After the first stage of development, business analysis is performed.
 The team would look at similar products, perform a competitive analysis, and begin to map out the distribution strategy, including ecommerce.
 This is done to ensure the margins returned to the firm will meet thresholds.
 The market strategy will also guide the estimates of advertising and PR, again which weigh into the ROI calculation for the new product.
 Often a three year Profit and Loss plan is part of the business analysis.